zorael/kameloso/README.md

-    kameloso | I last saw OfflinePerson 1 hour and 34 minutes ago you | kameloso: sudo PRIVMSG #thischannel :this is a raw IRC command kameloso | this is a raw IRC command you | https://www.youtube.com/watch?v=s-mOy8VUEBk
+    kameloso | I last saw OfflinePerson 1 hour and 34 minutes ago you | kameloso: sudo PRIVMSG #thischannel :this is a raw IRC command kameloso | this is a raw IRC command you | kameloso: bash 85514
+    kameloso | <Reverend> IRC is just multiplayer notepad. you | https://www.youtube.com/watch?v=s-mOy8VUEBk
     kameloso | [youtube.com] Danish language